Sharanch3/tests1/README.md

 |---|---|
 | `email` | The raw input text submitted for classification |
 | `label` | The predicted label (`Spam` / `Not Spam`) |
-- Locally, the file lives at `audit/emails.csv` relative to the project root.
 ---

 <div align="center">